 - 2.2 A review of these approaches has been undertaken in order to inform the development of Glasgow's new International Strategy.
 It has included a focus on connectivity and how well Glasgow is linked to other places via its airport and within the wider city-region itself.
 This work has helped to shape the proposed main pillars of the strategy and also to give a sense of where Glasgow currently stands in relation to those other cities which are both peers and competitors in a global context.

 - 2.3 Alongside this has been an assessment of existing policies in the city which have a clear international element.
 These include recent policy developments which have been adopted by the city in the past year or so, such as:

 - Glasgow Economic Strategy 2022 2030;

 - Glasgow City Region Economic Strategy;

-- Glasgow Tourism Strategy;
+- Glasgow 2030 Tourism Strategy;

-- Glasgow Culture Strategy;
+- Glasgow Culture Strategy 2024-2030;

-- Glasgow Investment Strategy 2023 2030;
+- Glasgow Investment Strategy 2023 2030:

-- Glasgow City Region Innovation Action Plan; and
+- Glasgow City Region Innovation Action Plan;

+- The Glasgow Transport Strategy & the Regional Transport Strategy for the west of Scotland 2023 2038; and

-- A forthcoming Events Strategy.
+- Glasgow Events Strategy.

 Work on the above has already drawn upon a range of activities to gauge stakeholder views across both agencies and residents.
-The new International Strategy has been able to benefit from the information which such work has generated, and use it to inform the key actions which are stated in the appended draft document.
+The new International Strategy has been able to benefit from the information which such work has generated and use it to inform the key actions which are stated in the appended draft document.